heyigacu/BitterGNN/README.md

 ```

 #### 3. repeat the job of the paper
-you can run compare_gnn.ipynb one by one to compare the performance of GNN
+you can run compare_gnn.ipynb one by one to compare the performance of HGNN with other mainstream GNNs.

-you can run compare_taste_predictors.ipynb one by one to compare the performance of Bitter predicotrs
+you can run compare_taste_predictors.ipynb one by one to compare the performance of BitterGNN predicotrs with other mainstream bitter predicotrs.